Boost your concentration and get more from yourself with these tips.

 Concentration relies heavily on your environment.

-Imagine trying to complete an important work assignment: Could you perform better at the Super Bowl or in your tranquil home office?
+Imagine trying to complete a vital work assignment: Could you perform better at the Super Bowl or in your tranquil home office?

-Outside noise will draw your attention away from the duties at hand, leaving you with utterly poor concentration.
+Outside noise will distract your attention from the duties at hand, leaving you with poor concentration.

 Find a place where you can really zero in on your duties.